ibm-cloud-docs/cloud-object-storage/help/faq.md

 {: faq}

 Keys have a 1024-character limit.

+## What are some tools unable to render object names?
+{: #faq-xml-error}
+{: faq}

+Object names that contain unicode characters that are not allowed by the XML standard will result in "Malformed XML" messages.
+For more information, see [the XML reference documentation](https://www.w3.org/TR/xml/#charsets).

 ## How can I find out the total size of my bucket by using the API?
 {: #faq-bucket-size}